pleasenophp/mindi/README.md

 **Don't use mindi-unity.dll if you use MinDI in non - Unity 3D application.**

-Create / symlink the solution/output-dir and use *make deploy* to automatically update the dlls.
+You can also create/symlink the *solution/output-dir* and use *make deploy* to automatically update the dlls.

 To use inside of Unity3D or in a class-library, that is designed for Unity3D, add the following dlls into project (in Unity put into Plugins/\* folder)
 * mindi.dll